 Before there was Birkin, there was Kelly- Grace Kelly that is.
 Apparently, Grace Kelly first encountered the ‘Sac à Dépêches’ on the set of To Catch a Thief, when the costume designer decided to dress Kelly in a few items from Hermès - it was love at first sight.
 After leaving Hollywood for the life of a princess, Grace Kelly stepped out in 1956 carrying a crocodile Hermès bag cleverly positioned to hide her pregnancy from the paparazzi.
-That exact moment was captured on film and helped solidify the name of the bag, which was officially renamed the ‘Kelly’ in 1977.
-But before we explore what many consider to be their ultimate Holy Grail handbag, lets take a moment and step into the luxurious time machine of the House of Hermès.
+That exact moment was captured on film and solidified the name of the bag, officially renamed the ‘Kelly’ in 1977.
+But before we explore what many consider the Holy Grail handbag of their dreams, lets take a moment and step into the luxurious time machine of the House of Hermès.

-Rewinding 140 years, it all started in 1837 when Thierry Hermès founded Maison Hermès after learning how to master the leather craft in Pont Audemer, near Paris.
+Rewinding 140 years, it all started in 1837 when Thierry Hermès founded Maison Hermès after mastering the leather craft in Pont Audemer, near Paris.
 Originally a harness and bridle workshop, Hermès provided equestrian riding supplies to European aristocrats.
-Their reputation as one of the finest saddlery makers in the world grew and so did their business, as they went on to supply a Russian Tsar with a large quantity of saddles.
+And so their reputation as one of the finest saddlery makers in the world grew just as quick as their business when they supplied a Russian Tsar with a large quantity of saddles.
 Amusingly, it’s also said that Hermès’ first client was the horse.

-The house then started producing the Haut à Courroies, a bag especially created for riders to carry saddles and other riding accessories in, and even created the first leather garment with their patented zipper; a golf jacket for the Prince of Wales.
-Later in the 1930’s, Robert Dumas went on to design the Kelly bag as we know it by converting the original Haut à Courroies into a roomy travel bag with the name Sac à Dépêches- the Kelly bag as we know it.
+The house then started producing the Haut à Courroies, a bag especially created for riders to carry saddles and other riding accessories, and even created the first leather garment with their patented zipper; a golf jacket for the Prince of Wales.
+Later in the 1930’s, Robert Dumas converted the original Haut à Courroies into a roomy travel bag and gave it the name Sac à Dépêches- the Kelly bag as we know it.

-Being the more discreet sibling of the two, the design of the Kelly is more formal and demure than the Birkin’s.
-It has a boxy trapezoid shape with a top handle accompanied by a detachable leather shoulder strap while the interior contains one large zip compartment and two open pockets to store away smaller items like your phone and favourite lipstick.
+The more discreet sibling of the two, the design of the Kelly is more formal and demure than the Birkin’s.
+It is characterized by a boxy trapezoid shape with a top handle with a detachable leather shoulder strap.
+The interior contains one large zip compartment and two open pockets to store away smaller items like a phone and lipstick.

 Les Ateliers Hermès

-As to be expected from a brand of this magnitude, the quality and workmanship at Hermès is unparalleled.
-To give you a little clue: a leatherworker receives two years of training at the Hermès atelier supervised by an artisan before they go on to produce handbags.
+As a brand of great magnitude, the quality and workmanship at Hermès is unparalleled.
+To give you a little clue: a leatherworker receives two years of training at the Hermès atelier supervised by an artisan before they are allowed to produce handbags.
 As one of the exceptions in the handbag industry, Hermès does not use any assembly lines.
-And a single craftsman takes 18 to 24 hours to create a Kelly bag from start to finish.
-Their attention to detail is equally astonishing: the hides for the bags arrive at the atelier symmetrically arranged and readied for the artisans to cut the leather and hand-stitch the pieces together.
-The goatskin lining of the Kelly is the first part to be sewn where after the double stitch technique is employed to stitch the base of the handbag is stitched with a wax linen thread using the double saddle stitch technique.
-This method guarantees that if one stitch loosens, the second will still hold.
+From start to finish, a single craftsman takes 18 to 24 hours to create a Kelly bag.
+Their attention to detail is equally astonishing: the hides that arrive at the atelier are symmetrically arranged and readied for the artisans to cut the leather and hand-stitch the pieces together.
+The goatskin lining of the Kelly is the first part to be sewn where after the double stitch technique is employed to stitch the base of the handbag with a wax linen thread.
+The double stitch method ensures that if one stitch loosens, the second will still hold.

 The handle consists out of 5 different pieces and is the most difficult part to construct.
 Due to the many internal compartments, it requires about 4 hours to complete.
 Once put together, it is then shaped by hand and covered with hot wax to protect the leather from soaking up moisture.
 After adding the front flap, each of the 4 metal feet is hand riveted to the bag body.
 Fun fact: Hermès actually irons their calfskin bags to smooth over any visible wrinkles on the surface.
-To finish off, the hardware and the signature gold stamp is placed onto the bag.
-The final step is to meticulously inspect the handbag for any faults- if an error is detected Hermès ensures the bag will never reach its shop shelves.
+Then, as a finishing touch, the hardware and the signature gold stamp is placed onto the bag.
+All that’s left is to meticulously inspect the handbag for any faults- if an error is detected during this stage, Hermès makes sure the bag will never reach its shop shelves.